Invasion of Iceland: Planning

-As the military situation in Norway deteriorated, the Admiralty came to the conclusion that the UK could no longer do without bases in Iceland.
+As the military situation in Norway deteriorated, the Admiralty came to the conclusion that Britain could no longer do without bases in Iceland.
 On 6 May, Winston Churchill presented the case to the War Cabinet.
 Churchill maintained that if further negotiations with the Icelandic government were attempted, the Germans might learn of them and act first.
 A surer and more effective solution was to land troops unannounced and present the Icelandic government with a fait accompli.
-The War Cabinet approved the plan.

-The expedition was organised hastily and haphazardly.
-Much of the operational planning was conducted en route.
-The force was supplied with few maps, most of poor quality, with one of them having been drawn from memory.
-No one in the expedition was fully fluent with the Icelandic language.
+The War Cabinet approved the plan but the expedition was mounted in a rush.
+Much of the planning was conducted en route; the force was supplied with few maps, most of poor quality, with one of them having been drawn from memory.
+No one in the expedition was fully fluent in Icelandic.

 The British planned to land all of their forces at Reykjavík.
 There, they would overcome any resistance and defeat local Germans.
-To guard against a German counterattack by sea, they would secure the harbour and send troops by land to nearby Hvalfjörður.
+To guard against a German counter-attack by sea, they would secure the harbour and send troops by land to nearby Hvalfjörður.
 The British were also worried that the Germans might airlift troops, as they had done with great success in their Norwegian campaign.
 To guard against this, troops would drive east to the landing grounds at Sandskeið and Kaldaðarnes.
-Lastly, troops would be sent by land to the harbour at Akureyri and the landing ground at Melgerði in the north of the country.
+Troops would also be sent by land to the harbour at Akureyri and the landing ground at Melgerði in the north of the country.

 The UK Naval Intelligence Division (NID) expected resistance from three possible sources.
 Local Germans, who were thought to have some arms, might resist or even attempt some sort of coup.
-In addition, a German invasion force might already be prepared or begun immediately after the British landings.
+A German invasion force might already be prepared or begun immediately after the British landings.
 The NID also expected resistance from the Reykjavík police, consisting of some 60 armed men.
 If by chance a Danish patrol vessel were present in Reykjavík, the Danish sailors might assist the defenders.
-This concern was needless, as the only Danish naval vessels abroad were in Greenland.
+The only Danish naval vessels abroad were in Greenland.